macrod68/jekyll-materialize-starter-template/README.md

 The theme is available as open source under the terms of the [MIT License][2].

-[Materialize] a  modern responsive front-end framework based on Material Design
+[Materialize][3] a  modern responsive front-end framework based on Material Design

 Copyright © 2017 Marco Damiani.
 Powered by <a href="http://jekyllrb.com">Jekyll</a>